uc-cdis/gen3.org/content/support-orgs.md

   title: Gen3 Support Organizations
   detail: Private and non-profit organizations offer services to help groups to set up their own Gen3 data commons or mesh.
 This includes support for design, deployment, and maintenance of a Gen3 system.
 Inclusion of an organization on this list does not constitute an endorsement of their services.
 The Gen3 source code remains completely open access and the Gen3 community is always welcome to ask questions or seek assistance on the Gen3 Community slack channel free of charge.

-g3Upcoming:
-- Title: SE4BIO
-  Description: We are a team of software engineers with a long track record in software development combined with biotech/bioinformatics domain knowledge.
-We have a passion for quality software and automation, and have extensively contributed to open source projects in the biotech domain.
-Support for Gen3 includes 1) Design & Architecture - We assist in reviewing and proposing the appropriate software architecture for deploying and integrating Gen3 within your environment, 2) Setup & Integration - We support the installation of Gen3 within your existing software infrastructure, including integration with your Identity Provider (IDP) for authentication and authorization, helping you connect Gen3 to your data and relevant systems, and 3) Software Customization & Feature Development - We provide customization and feature enhancements for Gen3, with the option to collaborate with you on contributing these improvements back to the Gen3 Open Source project.
-  Image: /figs/ga4gh.png